swellander/nina_scraper/README.md

 ## Nina Scraper

-A little script to check the Childrens Minnesota job listings for a particular post.
+A script to check the Childrens Minnesota job listings for a particular post.

+Something wrong with runtime.txt